What is the Difference Between a Bottom Freezer and a Side by Side Refrigerator?

 A bottom freezer refrigerator has a freezer compartment located at the bottom, with the fresh food section at the top.
 This design allows for easy access to fresh items while keeping frozen foods at a lower level, which is ideal for those who use fresh ingredients more often.
 The bottom freezer model is known for its more ergonomic design, as you don’t have to bend down to reach refrigerated items.
 It also offers a larger freezer space compared to other refrigerator types.

-- Storage Capacity: Larger freezer compartment at the bottom.
+• Storage Capacity: A Larger freezer compartment at the bottom.

 Now that we’ve discussed what a bottom freezer refrigerator is, let’s move on to explore the side-by-side refrigerator in more detail.